Romanian Food: Take A Hearty Bite Out Of Romanian Cuisine With These 39 Dishes & Drinks

 34. Romanian Wines

 Some of the most popular types of wine are Grasa, Tamaiosa, Feteasca Neagra, Busuioaca.
-Some of the most popular brands are Cotnari, Jidvei, Murfatlar, Beciul Domnesc.
+Popular brands include Cotnari, Jidvei, Murfatlar, Beciul Domnesc.
 As far as expensive and old wines are concerned, it depends on the supplier of each restaurant.

 Romanians will usually test your alcohol resistance when offering tuica.
 This is a spirit that can contain 40-55% alcohol by volume and it is only made of fermented plums.
 You will also find the cereal version of tuica under the name of rachiu, or the same thing as tuica under that other name.